lifethroughcode/hylia.blog/src/posts/extending-lvm-partition-on-ubuntu-server.md

 * I logged into ESXi and opened the terminal for my Ubuntu Server that runs NextCloud.
 * Run `sudo su` to make life easier and run all commands as sudo.
 * Then run `df -h` you can also use `lsblk` (this will let you see the full filesystem layout).
 * Here you can see how much space is available on your root partition.
-The one you want to extend should be called `/dev/mapper/ubuntu--vg-ubuntu--lv`
+The one you want to extend should be called (yours might be different so replace any commands in this walkthrough with your path) `/dev/mapper/ubuntu--vg-ubuntu--lv`
 * You can run `vgdisplay` to see if there is any free space in the volume group.

-Before running the following or doing any work on a live system I always recommend taking a backup of your VM!
+Before running the following, or doing any work on a live system, I always recommend taking a backup of your VM!

 * To tell our server to use the full amount of allocated disk space we can run `lvextend -l +100%FREE /dev/mapper/ubuntu--vg-ubuntu--lv` as long as you have typed everything correctly it will say the size of the logical volume has changed and sucessfully resized.